 Hi, I’m Jonathan!

-I write and speak about the confluence of resilience and leadership.
-I am also the author of Future Leader: Rebooting Leadership to Win the Millennial and Tech Future (available now).
+I regularly write and speak about the confluence of resilience and leadership.
+I am the author of Future Leader: Rebooting Leadership to Win the Millennial and Tech Future (available now).
+I also teach new leaders how to make an impact sooner in their new roles.

 My goal is to help you transform into a clear, creative, and confident leader that gets results in the future workplace.